“Farther relates to definition, further is a definition of degree.” Finding Forrester

 - Are there any further questions?

-- Further supplies will soon be available.
+- Further supplies will be available soon.

 - The committee decided to take no further action.